Symptoms of a middle ear infection

 See your GP if you or your child have:

-- symptoms showing no sign of improvement after four days
+- symptoms showing no sign of improvement after three days

 - symptoms in both ears (if your child is under two)